| Intrinsic

 and processing, this hysteresis can be significantly enlarged.

-maintain clamping stress on cooling to -65°C, and do not
+by 165°C, maintain clamping stress on cooling to -65°C,

-become fully martensitic until cooled below -120°C.
+and do not become fully martensitic until cooled below -120°C.

 Once a part is